MicrosoftDocs/azure-stack-docs/azure-stack/ruggedized/azure-stack-vm-considerations.md

 Use the following PowerShell script to get the list of VM extensions that are available in your Azure Stack environment:

-If provisioning an extension on a VM deployment takes too long, let the provisioning timeout instead of trying to stop the process to deallocate or delete the VM.
+If provisioning an extension on a VM deployment takes too long, let the provisioning time out instead of trying to stop the process to deallocate or delete the VM.

 ### [Az modules](#tab/az1)